retrorager/collection_tracker/README.md

 Collection Tracker
-This program uses Python and a Postgres database to store information on users, their collections and items within those collections.
+This program uses Python and a PostgreSQL database to store information on users, their collections and items within those collections.

 USERS
 Method